Onyxymous/software-security-engineering/hack-the-box/machines/hack-the-box-nibbles-writeup.md

     (root) NOPASSWD: /home/nibbler/personal/stuff/monitor.sh
 ```

-`root` has the ability to run `monitor.sh` without needing to type in a password.
+I saw that `root` has the ability to run `monitor.sh` without needing to type in a password.
 Given the permissions `monitor.sh` has, we can execute arbitrary bash commands as `root`.

 ```
 nibbler@Nibbles:/home/nibbler$ echo "whoami" > /home/nibbler/personal/stuff/monitor.sh